lokalized/lokalized-java/README.md

 #### 4. Ensure Determinism via Tiebreakers

-Suppose you have two localized strings files for Portuguese - Brazilian (`pt-BR`) and European (`pt-PT`).
+Suppose you have two localized strings files for English - American (`en-US`) and British (`en-GB`).

-A caller requests Canadian Portuguese (`pt-CA`).
-Neither an exact match nor a CLDR parent locale is present in the loaded files, and both files are compatible `pt-Latn` candidates.
+A caller requests Canadian English (`en-CA`).
+Neither an exact match nor a CLDR parent locale is present in the loaded files, and both files are compatible `en-Latn` candidates.
 The configured order therefore decides which translation wins.

 To that end, Lokalized will require that you specify `tiebreakerLocalesByLanguageCode` if it detects more than one loaded locale with the same primary BCP 47 language subtag.